gigadjo/incus-deploy/README.md

   - network: ipv4.gateway: "172.31.254.1/24" / ipv6.gateway: "fd00:1e4d:637d:1234::1/64" / ipv4.ovn.ranges: "172.31.254.10-172.31.254.254" / dns.nameservers: "1.1.1.1,1.0.0.1"

-Might be changed to fit your network plugged on 'enp6s0/eth2' network card.
-DHCP Must be running on network.
+Might be changed to fit the network 'enp6s0/eth2' network card is plugged on.
+DHCP Must be running on this network.

   - storage: local: driver: zfs